 Although Alvar Aalto was part of the Modernist movement, Nordic Modernism was quite different to it’s continental equivalents because it focussed on naturally beautiful materials, rather than white, plastic or concrete forms.

-It felt really tactile, eclectic and yet culturally universal with wood, leather and brass used in the interiors.
+It felt really tactile, eclectic and welcoming with wood, leather and brass used in the interiors.
 Rob and I could have spent all day here.

 ‘Wear layers’ they said, weather in Iceland is ‘highly changeable’, they said… It’s very much like Orkney in that you can see sun, rain, gales and snow all in the short space of a couple of hours.
 Walking back towards the city centre, we got thoroughly rained on so went to Reykjavik’s famous coffee house Mokka for a dry-off, a coffee and of course to bask in it’s beautiful interiors.
 This cafe first opened in 1058 – and it’s interiors have remained unchanged since.
 We couldn’t quite put our finger on the style, with mid century panelling, Paavo Tynell-style pendant lights and the atmosphere of a Viennese coffee house… so obviously, in the name of research we had to return here multiple times during the week to discuss it further.